 Since launching in 2015, the Crain's Leadership Academy has become a sought-after, energizing and impact-driving program within the Crain's Academy suite of programs.
 Offered twice yearly, in the spring and fall, the program is part-time and presented over five Friday sessions.
-The spring session (C6) begins on March 9 and concludes April 27, 2018.
+The fall session (C7) begins on August 24 and concludes October 19, 2018.

 Crain's Leadership Academy offers the best of personal development, professional growth, leadership exposure and civic outreach through discovery sessions and guest CEO speakers.
 High performers are nominated by their CEO to participate in this exclusive program for advancing professionals poised for leadership positions within their organizations.

 This unique learning experience will enable participant to grow via:

 - Personal and professional development leveraging innate strengths.